leelixu/1_git_test/readme.txt

-git is a version control system. git is a free syftware.
+1.git is a version control system.
+2.git is a free syftware.

-creating a new branch is quick
+3.creating a new branch is quick

-modify in the online
+4.modify in the online